RonniSkansing/sonar/README.md

 * TODO

-- Hook up an global abort handler on any panic
 - Implement webhooks for success / failure
 - Implement rest endpoint for reading log
 - Implement a single target mode